craftcms/docs/docs/3.x/config/config-settings.md

 Whether Craft should allow system and plugin updates in the control panel, and plugin installation from the Plugin Store.

-This setting will automatically be disabled if <config:allowAdminChanges> is disabled.
+This setting will automatically be disabled if <config3:allowAdminChanges> is disabled.